yuyang95/UnmixingDM/README.md

 This is the source code for our paper: [UnmixDiff: Unmixing-based Diffusion Model for Hyperspectral Image Synthesis]
 ## Usage

-### Step 1: Train the Unmixing network and infer the abundance maps by the trained Unmixing network.
+### 1: Train the Unmixing network and infer the abundance maps by the trained Unmixing network.
 Input: Oringinal HSIs.

 Output: Inferred abundance maps.